- Fractional Co-Ownership

 Please note: The non-refundable waiver does not negate your responsibility to be respectful of owner's property and to leave it neat and tidy on departure.
 To avoid erroneous blame, guests must notify their greeter by email or telephone if anything is amiss when you arrive at the property.
 Damage not reported, or that are the result of negligence/intentional acts, are not covered under this plan.

-We accept payment in US Dollars by VISA and MasterCard and also Euros by wire transfer.
+We accept payment in US Dollars by VISA, MasterCard and Amex.
+We also accept payment in Euros by wire transfer.

 The price per night for shorter stays is higher because costs are higher.
 There are economies of scale with one week or longer bookings.
 Stays of 7 nights are a better value than 4, 5- or 6-night stays since our fixed expenses are proportionally lower.
 For short stays there are fewer days over which to spread out cleaning, linen service, greeter and administrative costs.